YoungHypo/Homelette/src/backend-socket/README.md

 ## Notes

-- This service is designed to work behind an **Nginx** proxy
+- This service is directly exposed on port 5002 without a reverse proxy
 - Multiple instances can be deployed with **Redis** as the message queue
-- No direct API endpoints are exposed - all communication is through WebSocket events
+- Connects with the socket path `/socket` (not `/socket.io`)
+- JWT token is passed as a URL query parameter: `http://localhost:5002?token=<JWT_TOKEN>`
 - Database models are shared with the API service, but **migrations** should be performed via the API service